Counter-Strike 2 Ranks Explained: From Silver to Global Elite

 Profile ranks

-Profile (or XP) ranks in CS2 are a measure of your overall familiarity with the game.
-There are 40 of them, ranging from Recruit to Global General.
+CS2 profile (XP) ranks measure overall familiarity with the game across 40 levels, from Recruit to Global General.
 Progressing through these tiers is done by earning XP from playing the game.

 While profile ranks cannot be lost, it’s possible to reset them after reaching Global General.
 Doing so will award you with another Service Medal on your profile, allowing you to repeat the whole process again.
 Unlike other types of rankings in CS2, XP ranks don’t affect matchmaking.